Paramj1tKaur/Building-AI-Course/README.md

 Python codes for the Building AI course

 ## Summary
-This repository contains my code from [A free online course - Elements of A](https://buildingai.elementsofai.com/).
+This repository contains my python code files from [A free online course - Elements of A](https://buildingai.elementsofai.com/).
 This course has five chapters.
 1. Getting started with AI
 3. Dealing with uncertainty
 4. Machine learning